Chapter 10 : Chapter Ten

 Godric touched the empty space beside him, felt the crumpled blankets and nothing more.

 And the scream.
-He had
+He had heard a scream.

 Rain was coming in through the window.
 Vicious, stinging rain, the droplets hissing like hundreds of serpents as they hit the stone floor.
 Somewhere above, in the heavens, in the realm of the stars, thunder growled.